Speech Recognition on TV Series with Video-guided Post-ASR Correction: Experiments

 \subsection{Case Study}

-We have shown a case about how our method corrects the character name error in wav2vec 2.0 w/ 72-hour FT Data in Figure \ref{fig:vpc_method}.
-We further show another case study about comparison between results generated by WavLM w/ 72-hour FT Data and its corresponding variant augmented with our method.
-In this sample, GPT-4o revise the error words ``a be hi hat'' into the correct word ``a beehive''.
-This is because the video content provides additional information to facilitate the LLM to revise the potential error by reasoning.
-This further verify the effectiveness of our method.
+We further show a case study about the comparison between results generated by WavLM and its corresponding variant augmented with our method.
+In this sample, our proposed model revises the error words ``a be hi hat'' into the correct word ``a beehive''.
+This showcases ability of the context-dependent disambiguation since the video content provides additional information to facilitate the LLM to revise the potential error by reasoning.
+This further verifies the effectiveness of our method.